+Yes, hope even for many dying churches.

-,Such wise pastors did what Jesus advised; they kept the older people in the regular worship service and created a new youth service.
+Such wise pastors did what Jesus advised; they kept the older people in the regular worship service and created a new youth service.

 Brothers, God’s answer to the dilemma with our very own grandchildren is to start new churches.
 Jesus said these young people’s services would be wild, and noisy, even charismatic perhaps.
 Those concepts are included in “the wedding idea” or “the new wine” idea.
 Weddings are unpredictable and noisy.